Vyral/krissy-mireles/_posts/2019-01-25-dont-buy-a-new-construction-home-without-an-agent.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/krissy-mireles-market-questions-youtube-1.jpg
+youtube_alternate_image: >-
+  /uploads/krissy-mireles-don-t-walk-into-a-new-construction-home-alone-youtube.jpg
 youtube_code: 'https://youtu.be/rRMOYQa-b0U'
 ---

 {% include youtube.html %}

 Happy New Year!
-Our team has already heard from an incredible number of buyers and sellers seeking our help with their 2019 real estate goals, and we’re so excited to make this year our best yet.&nbsp;
+Our team has already heard from an incredible number of buyers and sellers seeking our help with their 2019 real estate goals, and we’re so excited to make this year our best yet.

 In addition to this, we’re also excited to continue bringing you the hottest tips from our market.
-And, today, we’ll be covering a particularly important one: Hire a Realtor when you buy new construction.&nbsp;
+And, today, we’ll be covering a particularly important one: Hire a Realtor when you buy new construction.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
-Feel free to watch the full message or use these timestamps to browse specific sections at your leisure:&nbsp;**
+Feel free to watch the full message or use these timestamps to browse specific sections at your leisure: **

 0:47 - Do buyers really need representation during a new home purchase?